salvadorcamachogithub/lr-vugen-aos-web-s04-purchase/README.md

 Runtime Settings were set to log only on errors and generate snapshot on errors, think times 75% to 150%

-There is a TruClient script that does the same steps

 This script has 8 transactions
 AOS-Web-S04-01 Access AOS URL
 AOS-Web-S04-02 Sign In